After all this time and with all the effort supposedly directed at making LO or OO properly competitive with MS Office, where are we?

 The answer is, not very far beyond OpenOffice circa 5 years ago.
 The two applications which arguably matter most, Writer and Calc, are still some way behind the competition.
 Really basic things which have been lacking in Writer are still not fixed; every new release proudly lists ‘features’ and fixes which presumably someone must be waiting for, but none of the basics are tackled.

 Now, LibreOffice 4 has arrived, with the usual trumpeting.
 What do we actually get?
 Well to start with, a tarted-up front page on the web site which carries this ridiculous assertion:

-“LibreOffice 4 – The free office suite the community has been dreaming of for twelve years.”This sort of lazy, delusional rubbish is common enough in promotional material I suppose, but didn't any of the people involved take a step back and realise just how embarrassing this looks?
+“LibreOffice 4 – The free office suite the community has been dreaming of for twelve years.”Lazy hype of this kind is common enough in promotional material I suppose, but didn't any of the people involved take a step back and realise just how embarrassing this looks?
 Twelve years!
 We've all patiently waited twelve years and this is the best that can be achieved?
 By all those contributors, in all of that time?
 God help us.

 A basic feature I have been waiting years for, is draft view (or ‘normal’ view) in Writer.
 Is it even on the horizon?
 I doubt it - all I could find on the LO site was this page, which points to a new bug report with very little history and poor detail.
 To see the real history, read the OpenOffice issue for this, stretching back to 2002.